echtejosh/tool-bot/README.md

 # Mocha

-Elevate your server's capabilities with advanced moderation tools, audio playback features, real-time weather tracking, and server logging!
+A server management bot for Discord.
+Elevate your server with advanced moderation tools, audio playback features, real-time weather tracking, and server logging!

 ## Features